swannodette/swannodette.github.com/_posts/2015-07-29-clojurescript-17.md

 </div>

 Let's show a less trivial example.
 The following includes a library import.
-Users of bootstrapped ClojureScript have total control how library names are resolved to actual sources.
+Users of bootstrapped ClojureScript have total control over how library names are resolved to actual sources.
 In this case we've configured libraries to be fetched via a simple XMLHttpRequest.
 In order to expand the macros we must first get the macros file, compile